 This is a dragonfly nymph.
 Dragonflies have a three-part life cycle of egg, larva (nymph) and adult.
 They go through metamorphosis much like other insects.
 When a dragonfly nymph is fully growth it climbs up a stalk, out of the water and the adult form emerges.

 The Blue Dasher is one of the species of dragonflies that appears to migrate.
 I say appears to migrate because large populations of Blue Dashers are seen in midsummer along the Atlantic Coast.
-It appears no one knows where they go.
+No one knows where they go.

 I spent an hour watching dragonfly behavior at the pond.
 It was hot but I was fascinated.
-Now that I know one species, I will be on the lookout for more.
+Since Blue Dasher are among the most common and abundant dragonflies in North America, you are bound to see one.

 Books on Dragonflies on My Bookshelf